xabbu42/Master/arbeit.md

 \label{self}

 As already mentioned in the introduction, the formulation of LP allows for proof terms $t$ to justify formulas $A(t)$ about themselves.
-As we will see such self-referential justification terms are unavoidable for realizing S4 even at the basic level of justification constants.
-That is to realize all S4 theorems in LP, we need self-referential constant specifications defined as follows:
+We will see that such self-referential justification terms are not only possible, but actually unavoidable for realizing S4 even at the basic level of justification constants.
+That is to realize all S4 theorems in LP, we need self-referential constant specifications defined as
+follows:

 \Begin{definition}[self-referential constant specification]